smnarnold/downforce-score-sheets/README.md

 - Espagnol
 - Deutch

-## Why a website?
+## Acknowledgement
-There is already an official app available for Downforce, but asking someone who never played the game before to install an app is usually a turn off.
-To overcome this problem, I created a simple website.
-Moreover, I took the opportunity to adjust some slight irritants.
-In particular the fact that the app contains three games, not just Downforce.
-Some components are now more intuitive and easier to use.
+There is already an official [Apple](https://apps.apple.com/us/app/restoration-games/id1229496560) and [Android](https://play.google.com/store/apps/details?id=com.restorationgames.restoration) app available for Downforce.
+Which this wesite was inspired of.

+## App differences
+- No download necessary
+- Downforce only *(no 3 in 1 games)*
+- More intuitive controls
+- Mario Kart theme available *(for those with the Mario Kart cars)*
+- French translation improvement
+- Spanish translation available

 ## How to Install
 ```